Rtwotwo/Leetcode-Exam/README.md

 # :mag: Project Guide

-This warehouse is used to store the algorithm problems obtained from practicing Liken.
-It retains the more classic problems, including sorting, searching, and algorithm problems.
-And the offical website of Leetcode is here[https://leetcode.cn/problems/].
+This warehouse is used to store the algorithm problems obtained from practicing Leetcode.
+It retains the more classic problems, including sorting, searching, and various algorithm challenges.
+For more information, visit the [LeetCode official website](https://leetcode.cn/problems).